Maranonic Faith

 Priesthood

-There is no institutional priesthood in the Maranonic faith.
-Some adherents dedicate themselves to a life of service and contemplation, however, and walk from community to community tending to the carven omages they find, carving new ones of the old ones are too old or worn by weather and age.
-They sometimes lead locals in prayers and songs, and many have gone so far as to memorize huge portions of the Song of Life.
+There is an itinerant priesthood in the Maranonic faith.
+Particularly dedicated and faithful adherents commit themselves to a life of service and contemplation and walk from community to community tending to the carven images they find, carving new ones if the old ones are too old or worn by weather and age.
+They sometimes lead locals in prayers and songs, and many have gone so far as to memorize huge portions of the Song of Life scriptures.
 These wandering hermits can have an immense influence on local people, and any harm that might come to one is dealt with harshly and swiftly.

 Type